 If you decide to use a service expect to pay about $5.00 per square foot depending on what all they do.
-My lawn is approximately 12,000 square feet and the cost ended up being $2,425.00 when I had this done last year.
+This lawn is approximately 12,000 square feet so the cost of the initial lawn level and top dress cost $2,425.00.

-Approximately 5 weeks passed between topdressing and my lawn being completely green.
+Approximately 3 weeks passed between topdressing and the lawn being completely green.

 Depending on your lawn size, expect to pay $60 – $90 for core aeration and $100 – $150 for verticutting.

-After topdressing, the mower you use is by far the most important aspect of acquiring and maintaining a golf course lawn.
+After topdressing, the mower you use is by far the most important aspect of acquiring and maintaining a golf course grass at home.
 The primary reason most lawns don’t look like a golf course is because the owner is using the wrong type of mower to cut the grass.

 A traditional rotary lawn mower is analogous to swinging a long knife to cut the grass.
 This hacking motion tends to tear the grass instead of cutting it cleanly.
 Traditional mowers are also much more likely to scalp the turf as mowing heights become lower.
 Any unevenness in the surface will cause the cutting disk to dip creating ugly-looking semicircles in the lawn.

-My current reel mower is a commercial Tru-Cut 25”.
-It’s an amazing bit of kit that does a great job keeping the lawn nice.
-I started out with a Scott’s push reel mower.
-While the Scott’s can work for smaller lawns, the Tru-Cut is a much better option.
-Because the reel turns so much faster, you obtain a better cut even at lower heights.
-It’s also much less work to operate a powered reel mower than a manual push mower.
-If you decide to get one, be sure to get a front roller since it’s required to create those beautiful stripes.
+While the Scott’s will work for most lawns, the Toro Greensmaster or Tru-Cut C25 / C27 are better options.
+The reel turns much faster, so you obtain a pristine cut even at lower heights.
+It’s also less work to operate a powered reel lawn mower than a manual push mower.
+If you decide to buy one, be sure to also get a front roller since it’s required to create those beautiful stripes.

-I prefer to use a blend of synthetic and organic fertilizers.
-For the synthetic I use a medium release fertilizer from Lebanon Turf.
+We prefer to use a blend of synthetic and organic fertilizers.
+For the synthetic we use a medium release fertilizer from Lebanon Turf.
 The specific product is their Humic Max 16-0-8 with 8.9% humic acid and 35% MESA.
 MESA is their proprietary additive that feeds the lawn for extended periods while not causing excessive growth.
 One bag of this fertilizer is enough to treat 15,000 square feet of Bermuda.
-If isn't available for shipment to your state, this product from Pennington 22-0-11 is a great alternative.
-It also contains 3% iron which helps with promoting a deep green color.

 Soil testing is an important tool for determining the best fertilizer for your particular lawn.
-The soil test kit that I like and recommend is the one by MySoil.
+The soil test kit that we like and recommend is the one by MySoil.
 The kit is very easy to use.
-I show how in this YouTube video.
+We show how in this video.